NOTICE AND REQUEST FOR COMMENT

 3.3 Risks Associated with Trading Products

-The exchange maintains adequate provisions to measure, manage and mitigate the risks associated with trading products on the exchange including, but not limited to, margin requirements, intra-day margin calls, daily trading limits, price limits, position limits, and internal controls.
+The exchange maintains adequate provisions to measure, manage and mitigate the risks associated with trading products on the exchange that may include, but are not limited to, daily trading limits, price limits, position limits, and internal controls.

 PART 4 ACCESS

 (a) The exchange has established appropriate written standards for access to its services including requirements to ensure